StitchKoala/STLM/README.md

 # STLM
-The code of paper:  STLM.
-The code will be released once accepted.
+The code of paper: A SAM-guided Two-stream Lightweight Model for Anomaly Detection.
+The complete code will be released once accepted.

 Visualization results
 <p float="center">